Bald Eagle Photography Workshop

 Join us in capturing the majesty of America’s national bird at the Chilkat Bald Eagle Preserve during the largest bald eagle migration in the world.
 Shetzer’s Bald Eagle photography workshop takes place while the bald eagles in southeast Alaska travel from far and wide to gather at the Chilkat Bald Eagle Preserve to feast upon salmon during the last major run of the season, during early November.

 The American Bald Eagle inhabits every bit of the 48,000 acre Chilkat Preserve.
 The Chilkat Preserve is strategically located at a convergence of three rivers, which creates a warm upwelling that prevents the water from freezing – making an easy meal for one of America’s largest birds of prey.
 This unique natural phenomenon attracts a breathtaking amount of birds to the picturesque landscape near Haines, Alaska in the early winter months.
-It is during this time period that we will travel to Alaska to capture these majestic birds in their natural habitat.
+It is during this time that we will travel to Alaska to capture these majestic birds in their natural habitat.

 During the Bald Eagle Photography workshop, professional photographer Matt Shetzer will assist photographers in capturing crystal clear pictures of eagles along the many scenic stretches of the Chilkat preserve.
 Here, illustrious birds with 7-foot wingspans perch on branches while waiting to dine on 15-pound chum salmon from the Chilkat River.
 Unlike other photography trips offered in Alaska, you will have the opportunity to view bald eagle’s natural behavior.
 There’s no need to bait or use captive birds during the workshop.
 Just natural and wild photos await.